nbatty/GettingandCleaningDataAssignment/CodeBook.md

 Accelerometer - Data collected from the phone's accelerometer, representing linear acceleration.
 This signal is broken down into Body and Gravity acceleration signals
      Body - denotes Body acceleration signal
      Gravity - denotes Gravity acceleration signal
-Gyroscope - Data collected from the phone's accelerometer, representing angular acceleration
+Gyroscope - Data collected from the phone's gyroscope, representing angular acceleration
 Jerking motion - the body linear acceleration and angular velocity were derived in time to obtain Jerk signals
 Magnitude - The magnitude of these three-dimensional signals were calculated using the Euclidean norm
 mean - denotes that the data used to calculate the mean values listed in this column was mean data